NikolaosSamperis/PlaqueMS_project/README.md

    }
    ```

->**Automatic Database Creation:**
+> **Automatic Database Creation:**
->When you start the application, it will attempt to create the MySQL database automatically if it does not already exist.
+> When you start the application, it will attempt to create the MySQL database if it does not exist.
->Make sure your MySQL user has sufficient privileges to create databases.
->
->**Note:** If the database is created automatically (without importing the provided SQL dump), additional migration and data population steps are required to initialize the schema and load data.
+> If created this way, you must run additional migration and data population steps not covered in this guide.
-These scripts exist but are **not documented in this guide.**

-### 6. Setting Up the Neo4j Database
+### 6. 🗄️ Setting Up the Neo4j Database
 1. **Install Neo4j**
    Make sure Neo4j Desktop is installed and running on your system.

 2. **Create a New Project and Add a DBMS**
    - Open Neo4j Desktop.
    - Create a new project (or use an existing one).
-   - Within the project, click "Add" → "Local DBMS" to create a new DBMS (e.g., Neo4j 5.24.2).
+   - Within the project, click `Add → Local DBMS` to create a new DBMS (e.g., Neo4j 5.24.2).
    - Set a password.

 3. **Locate the Neo4j Folders**
-   - After the DBMS is created, click on it in the sidebar, then click the `⋯` menu and select **"Open Folder"** → **DBMS** to access its directories.
+   - After the DBMS is created, click on it in the sidebar, then click the `⋯` menu and select `Open Folder → DBMS` to access its directories.
    - Inside that folder, find:
        - The `bin/` directory — used to run the `neo4j-admin` command
        - The `import/` folder — where you will place your `.dump` file